WeiShaoD/neuroimage-menu/docs/source/Preprocessing/Preprocessing_menu.rst

 1 Slice correction
 ^^^^^^^^^^^^^^^^^^

-An fMRI volume is acquired in slices.
+Unlike image we take from the cellphone, an fMRI volume is acquired in slices.
 Each of these slices takes tens to hundreds of milliseconds.

 The two most commonly used methods for creating volumes are sequential and interleaved slice acquisition.